codeyourinfra/codeyourinfra/unarchive_from_url_param/README.md

 ## Solution

 **unarchive_from_url_param** is an example of [Ansible role](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) which makes it possible.
 You just need to pass the parameters appropriately.
-For each server, the role expects a **url** from where the compressed file will be downloaded and a **target** directory to where the content will be extracted.
+For each server, the role expects a **url** from where the compressed file is downloaded and a **target** directory to where the content is extracted.
 All the hosts that are defined inside the **servers** group in the [Ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) are considered on a single execution.

 ```yml
 ---